-DATE: The closing date and time for receipt of proposals is January 31, 2019, 11:59 p.m.
+DATE: The closing date and time for receipt of applications is December 3, 2019, 11:59 p.m.
 Eastern Time (ET).
-Proposals must be submitted through www.grants.gov.
-Proposals received after 11:59 p.m.
-ET on January 31, 2019 will not be considered.
+Applications must be submitted through www.grants.gov.
+Applications received after 11:59 p.m.
+ET on December 3, 2019 will not be considered.
 Please refer to the Due Date and Submission Instructions in Section IV.B. and Appendix 1 for further instructions.

 SUMMARY: The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended by the Brownfields Utilization, Investment, and Local Development (BUILD) Act (P.L.
 115-141), requires the U.S. Environmental Protection Agency (EPA) to publish guidance for grants to assess and clean up brownfield sites.
 EPA's Brownfields Program provides funds to empower states, communities, tribes, and nonprofit organizations to prevent, inventory, assess, clean up, and reuse brownfield sites.
+This guidance provides information on applying for Cleanup Grants.

-Entities applying for Fiscal Year 2019 (FY19) Cleanup Grants may not apply for FY19 Multipurpose Grants (EPA-OLEM-OBLR-18-08).
+Entities that were awarded (or have been selected by EPA for an award for) a Fiscal Year 2019 (FY19) Multipurpose Grant (EPA-OLEM-OBLR-18-08) may not apply for an FY20 Cleanup Grant under this solicitation.

-Additionally, brownfield sites where EPA Cleanup Grant funds were previously expended may not receive additional EPA Cleanup Grant funding in FY19.
-A proposal for funding for a brownfield site where EPA Cleanup Grant funds were previously expended will be ineligible for funding under this competition.
+Additionally, brownfield sites where EPA Cleanup Grant funds were previously expended may not receive additional EPA Cleanup Grant funding in FY20.
+An application for funding for a brownfield site where EPA Cleanup Grant funds were previously expended will be ineligible for funding under this competition.